tifye/websub-hub/README.md

 Hub exposes two endpoints:
  - `POST /` for subscriptions
- - `POST /publish` to publish hardcoded data to subscribers
+ - `POST /publish?topic={topic}` to publish hardcoded data to subscribers of the passed topic
+   - topic will default to "a-topic" if none is passed